-If you have been invited to attend an appointment to have a vaccine on 04/03/21 the clinic is expecting you and you are permitted under the lockdown rules to travel as this is considered essential.
+If you have been invited to attend an appointment to have a vaccine the clinic will be expecting you and you are permitted under the lockdown rules to travel as this is considered essential.

-In addition we have been made aware of additional scams see the attached information Covid vaccine scams - what to look out for
+We have been made aware of various scams see the attached information Covid vaccine scams - what to look out for

 South West London CCG have also put together a useful guide for the Kingston area: Kingston Covid vaccine programme